• Skip to primary navigation

 Instructions

-• Gather your branches and experiment with the layout on the ground or patio.
+• Gather your sticks, branches, and twigs and experiment with the layout on the ground or patio.

 • Using natural twine, lash the branches together at intersecting places.

-• To make an arch or any curved area, use live branches that you have pruned for the season.
+• To make an arch or any curved area, use live branches from shrubs or trees that need pruning.

 • Dig a couple of holes for your trellis to be set into.